- 1 How to grow oleander

 How to grow oleander

-Characteristics of the plant
+Characteristics of oleander

 It produces rosy flowers till 4 cm.
 Its fruits remember those of the beans, but they are much bigger dark brown.
 Inside these pods they contain seeds provided with feathery plumes.

 It is native from Europe and Asian Middle East, although it can be found like an ornamental plant in many parts of the world.
 It grows in sandy and

 It is usually used like an outdoor plant, although it can also be cultivated indoors.
 In the first case, if it is planted directly on the soil, it can attain 5 m tall, being its habitual height about 1 meter and half.
 When planted in a pot, it doesn’t usually reach more than half a meter.

 The flowers are very big, funnel shaped, with colors that can vary from the red or rose to the violet, the salmon or the pure white.